3D Cellular Automata, San Jose Art

 Gnarly much?
 Live mushrooms, vortices, jellyfish.

-(1) Make sure you have the latest and greatest version of Java, this would be version 1.5.
-(When the heck is Sun they ever gonna get to release 2 anyway?
-It's been like fifteen years of Release 1.whatever by now!)
-Anyway, go to Sun’s download page and get the J2SE 5.0 JRE (Runtime Environment) for your system.
-You don't need the full developer's kit.
-Don't skip this step, as otherwise, installing JOGL may not work.
+(1) Make sure you have the latest and greatest version of Java, this would be version 6 today.
+Anyway, go and get the JRE (Runtime Environment) for your Mac or Windows system.
+You don't need the full developer’s kit, just the JRE.

 Geekin’ OUT!
 And lovin’ it.
 You realize, of course, that your brain is a 3D BZ CA?